scrapinghub/number-parser/README.rst

 ``number-parser`` is a simple library that allows you to convert numbers written in the natural language to it's equivalent numeric forms.
-It currently supports cardinal numbers in the following languages - English, Hindi, Spanish and Russian
+It currently supports cardinal numbers in the following languages - English, Hindi, Spanish and Russian.

 Installation
 ============